Eloquent Many-to-Many Relationship in Laravel 10 Tutorial

 Run Migrations

-Next, we need to migrate migrations.
+Next, you need to migrate migrations,

-$ php artisan migrate
+php artisan migrate

 This command will create tables inside database.

-Back to terminal and run these artisan commands.
+Back to terminal and run these artisan commands,

-$ php artisan make:model Role
+php artisan make:model Role

-$ php artisan make:model RoleUser
+php artisan make:model RoleUser

 Open RoleUser.php and write this complete code into it.